DevExpress/devextreme-reactive/packages/dx-react-grid/docs/reference/table-tree-column.md

 Name | Properties | Description
 -----|------------|------------
 TableTreeColumn.Cell | [TableTreeColumn.CellProps](#tabletreecolumncellprops) | A component that renders a cell within a data row.
+TableTreeColumn.Content | [TableTreeColumn.ContentProps](#tabletreecolumncontentprops) | A component that renders a cell's content.
 TableTreeColumn.Indent | [TableTreeColumn.IndentProps](#tabletreecolumnindentprops) | A component that renders an indent used to identify row level.
 TableTreeColumn.ExpandButton | [TableTreeColumn.ExpandButtonProps](#tabletreecolumnexpandbuttonprops) | A component that renders a button that controls row's expanded state.
 TableTreeColumn.Checkbox | [TableTreeColumn.CheckboxProps](#tabletreecolumncheckboxprops) | A component that renders a checkbox used to control selection.